 This podcast celebrates the art of eating alone and in it I explore topics surrounding loneliness and aloneness.
 I’ll be talking to people from all walks of life about their own experiences of solitude and solo dining.
-With each episode, I’ll share a recipe which is designed to be cooked and eaten by one person and one person only, because I find, as a single person, that most recipes are written for two or more people so if you do find yourself eating along, you can cook along whilst listening to this podcast - think of me as your dining buddy.
+With each episode, I’ll share a recipe which is designed to be cooked and eaten by one person and one person only, because I find, that most recipes are written for two or more people.
+So if you do find yourself eating along, you can cook along whilst listening to this podcast - think of me as your dining buddy.

 So, I thought this episode was going to be about mushrooms.
 Specifically, the magic variety.
-I thought I was going to talk about mushroom trips and how they change our perspectives and maybe we were going to talk about mycology and possibly other substance induced spiritual rituals like Ayahuasca and Peyote ceremonies and then I was probably going to shoehorn a mushroom risotto or something in.
+I thought I was going to talk about mushroom trips and how they change our perspectives and maybe we were going to talk about mycology and possibly other substance induced spiritual rituals like Ayahuasca and Peyote ceremonies and then I was probably gonna shoehorn a mushroom risotto or something in…

-I basically thought that psychedelic integration was when people took mushrooms with their therapist.
-I just want to be very clear and say that this is not what it psychedelic integration is and I think I’d got the wrong end of the stick because, there’s been a lot in the media recently about the research being done that looks at how certain psychedelics could help mental health issues.
+So I basically thought that psychedelic integration was when people took mushrooms with their therapists.
+I just want to be very clear and say that this is not what psychedelic integration is and I think I’d got the wrong end of the stick because there's been a lot in the media recently about the research being done that looks at how certain psychedelics could help mental health issues.

-So Psychedelic Integration, contrary to what we see in documentaries and read about in articles, is still being really carefully researched, because we still don’t know very much about the brain and about these substances and about consciousness really.
+So Psychedelic Integration, contrary to what we see in documentaries and read about in articles, is still being really carefully researched.
 Some of these documentaries make it seem like psychedelic integration is very much established but it’s actually not and we still don’t know very much about the brain or about these substances or about consciousness really.

-Helen is all about doing this work and this episode is about doing this work and about going on these deep diving, healing journeys, often solo journeys, whether they’re induced by substance or not.
+Helen is all about doing this work and this episode is about doing this work and about going on these deep diving, healing journeys, often on our own, whether they’re induced by substance or not.

-Helen’s been on a lot of difficult journeys and done a lot of interesting things and has lots of different interests.
-Even though her job description is quite varied, she’s a psychotherapist, she’s a yoga teacher and she’s now part of this broader research, she does have one quite clear line of enquiry so I started by asking her how she pulls these interests and all of her past experiences together and how she became interested in the potential of psychedelics and altered states of consciousness.
+Helen’s been on a lot of difficult journeys and done a lot of interesting things.
+Even though her job description is quite varied, she’s a psychotherapist, she’s a yoga teacher and now she’s now part of this broader research, she does have one quite clear line of enquiry so I started by asking her how she pulls these interests together and how she became interested in the potential of psychedelics and altered states of consciousness.

 I facilitate workshops with an organisation called The Mind Foundation so there’s no use of substance, we focus on psychedelic integration to help somebody process and make sense of the experiences that they have if they choose that as a path for their own wellbeing, healing, expanding, changing their mind, whatever you wanna call it so if people choose that as their journey, then I’m sort of here to help integrate.